WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * this role **cannot be restricted by SCP**.

+- this role makes your life easier since you do not have to setup permissions for services manually.
+  These roles are created when you agree for a given service to create a role within UI, you've done it a lot of times.

 #### Assuming Roles

 - role which you can assume has two segments